scollinspt/scollinspt/README.md

 - 👋 Hi, I’m @scollinspt
-- 👀 I’m interested in.... too many things
+- 👀 I’m interested in.... game development for health professional (generally) and physical therapy (specifically) education
-- 📫 How to reach me ... email @ smc1047@usnh.edu
+- 📫 How to reach me ... email @ scollinspt at tutanota dot com

 <!---
 scollinspt/scollinspt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.